happycog/node-redis-proxy/README.md

 Node/Redis/Proxy
 ----

-A super simple proxy that uses Redis as the back-end.
+A simple proxy that uses Redis as the back-end.

 To get started, spin up the node app and a redis server.
 The easiest way to do this is with `docker-compose`.
 Once you're up and running you can `POST` new upstreams.
 You can specify multiple upstreams at a time.